f4b6a3/uuid-creator/README.md

 ##### Hardware address

-The hardware address node identifier is the MAC address associated with the host name.
+The hardware address node identifier is the MAC address associated with the hostname.
 If that MAC address can't be found, it is the first MAC address that is up and running.
 If no MAC is found, it is a random number.

 ##### System data hash

-The system data hash is calculated from a list of system properties: OS + JVM + network details + system resources + locale + timezone.
-All these information are collected and passed to a SHA-256 message digest.
-The node identifier is the last 6 bytes of the resulting SHA-256 hash.
+The system data hash is calculated from a list of system properties: hostname, MAC and IP.
+These information are collected and passed to a SHA-256 message digest.
+The node identifier is the first 6 bytes of the resulting hash.

 ##### System property and environment variable